FifthWye/rust-auto-exchange-cli/README.md

 1. `should_check_color`: This is a boolean flag that determines whether the script should check for a specific color in the area around the cursor.
 If this flag is set to `True`, the script will call the `is_color_green` function to check if any pixel in the specified area matches the acceptable colors.
 This can be useful if you want the script to perform certain actions only when a specific color is present on the screen.

 2. `should_lock_cursor`: This is another boolean flag that controls whether the cursor should be locked to a specific position.
 If this flag is set to `True`, the script will move the cursor back to its original position every 10 iterations.
 This can be useful if you want to prevent the cursor from drifting away from a specific area on the screen.

+## Running Tests

+This project uses Python's built-in `unittest` module for testing.

+To run the tests, follow these steps:

+1. Open a terminal.

+2. Navigate to the project directory.

+3. Run the tests with the `python -m unittest` command followed by the name of the test file without the `.py` extension.
+For example: